OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2018-11-08-changing-our-contact-us-page-1.md

 After 8 days we'd received 107 form submissions, which outstripped our ability to handle them and reflected users were defaulting to email rather than using the rest of the site.
 Things had to change, and we took down the form link.

 So we needed to rethink.
 Meanwhile the Contact Us page stayed in its new minimalist form.

 ## What feedback told us

+As part of our ongoing set of [performance metrics for our website ](https://digital.oxford.gov.uk/performance/webtraffic.html)we keep a close eye on satisfaction, using GovMetric as our main page-level feedback tool.

-When we reviewed the Contact Us page again in March 2017 it accounted for 320 feedback submissions (the 2nd highest ranked pages with feedback) and was the single highest area of dissatisfaction with the website
+When we reviewed the Contact Us page in March 2017 it accounted for 320 feedback submissions (the 2nd highest ranked pages with feedback) and was the single highest area of dissatisfaction with the website

 Its percentage of overall website dissatisfaction for the previous four months was;